 We are looking for GRANTS

-We are looking for grants to support OHF Solution programs.
-Grant Makers can send email to email@example.com to request for more information.
-OHF with staff and facilities in Cambodia, Thailand and Nepal is in an optimum position to carry our field tests and come up with a final product that the poor will want .
+Grant makers interested in supporting OHF Solutions programmes can contact email@example.com.
+OHF with staff and facilities in Cambodia and Nepal is in an optimum position to carry our field tests and come up with a final product that the poor will want .
 This is an exciting opportunity for grant makers to work with a grantee that has hands-on and practical approach to innovation.